Goto main content

 A “well-being” day for carers in Ukraine!

-HI's teams in Dnipro have organized a special event for carers, mainly physical therapists, doctors and nurses from local hospitals, intended to reduce their stress and anxiety and help them understand themselves better.
+Thanks to funding from the European Union, HI's teams in Dnipro have organized a special event for carers, mainly physical therapists, doctors and nurses from local hospitals, intended to reduce their stress and anxiety and help them understand themselves better.
 Art, breathing techniques and relaxation were just some of the tools offered by HI: tools, but also a little well-deserved 'break' in their difficult everyday lives.
 Health workers in war zones are particularly in need of strong psychosocial support to help them cope with psychological difficulties and increase their resilience and resources.

 In Burkina Faso and Niger, 3,000 impoverished households develop sustainable sources of income